Select any two GPUs for comparison

 In terms of overall gaming performance, the graphical capabilities of the Nvidia GeForce GT 740M are noticeably better than the Nvidia GeForce GT 640M.

-The GeForce GT 740M has a 185 MHz higher core clock speed but fewer Texture Mapping Units than the GeForce GT 640M.
-The lower TMU count doesn't matter, though, as altogether the GeForce GT 740M manages to provide 5.9 GTexel/s better texturing performance.
+The GeForce GT 740M has a 185 MHz higher core clock speed and the same number of Texture Mapping Units as the GeForce GT 640M.
+This results in the GeForce GT 740M providing 5.9 GTexel/s better texturing performance.
 This still holds weight but shader performance is generally more relevant, particularly since both of these GPUs support at least DirectX 10.

 The GeForce GT 740M has a 185 MHz higher core clock speed than the GeForce GT 640M and the same number of Render Output Units.
 This results in the GeForce GT 740M providing 3 GPixel/s better pixeling performance.
 However, both GPUs support DirectX 9 or above, and pixeling performance is only really relevant when comparing older cards.